filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 export APISECTORINDEX=`./lotus-miner auth api-info --perm=admin`
 ```

 2. Initialise the `market` node.
-This performs a one-time setup.
+This performs a one-time setup, in which the `Peer ID` and the `Multiaddr` of the miner are updated and a message is submitted so that these values are changed on-chain.
+This is necessary so that storage and retrieval clients know that this miner is now publicly dialable/reachable on a new addres - namely the one that the `market` node is listening to.
 Note that `lotus-miner` interacts with a given repository depending on the `LOTUS_MINER_PATH` environment variable!

 ```sh
 export LOTUS_MINER_PATH=~/markets-repo-location